securonomics/securonomics.github.io/_posts/2016-05-30-week-in-review-breach-losses.md

 I also took a look a breach data this week.
 The data does seem to suggest that, while companies are increasingly punished for big breaches, their losses -- along with moderate customer churn - appear to have a small impact on the companies in the medium and long term.

 > Sure they feel the pain, and some stock prices have gone down, but no one has really felt a lot of pain.
-- *Lillian Ablon, cyber-security and emerging technologies analyst at RAND*
+> &mdash; Lillian Ablon, cyber-security and emerging technologies analyst at RAND

 This is not necessarily a new finding, but as more breaches cause havoc at firms, seeing whether the trend holds will be interesting.